-The The Museum of Catholic Art and History was established in 1998 by Fr.
-Kevin F. Lutz.
-Its purpose is to preserve the Catholic mind and memory as it is represented in art.
+The Museum of Catholic Art and History was established in 1998 by a local parish priest.
+Its purpose is to preserve our Catholic heritage through art and education.
 The museum embraces liturgical art and secondarily any art that in some way tells the story directly or indirectly of Christ, Mary, the saints, and the history of the Catholic Church.

 The museum also embraces art that helps reference Christian history and the congregations of the Reformation.
 The museum holds in high esteem the Jewish faith and preserves a significant collection of Jewish art and history.